Join our diverse force of leaders shaping the course of our nation.

 TFA Application Dos and Don'ts

-Check out our application dos and don'ts to prepare yourself for the 2018 application!
+Check out our application dos and don'ts to prepare yourself for your TFA application!
 Be sure to read more about our application and admissions process.

 Do Review Each Application Timeline

 Did you know that when you submit an application you can choose a timeline that works best for your schedule?
-For the 2018 corps we have five deadlines to choose from.
+We have five deadlines to choose from.
 On the final part of your application, you can review each timeline and its required steps.
-By selecting the best timeline for your schedule you can be sure you'll have the time required for each step of the admissions process.
+By selecting the best timeline for your schedule you can be sure you’ll have the time required for each step of the admissions process.

 Don't Forget to Proofread!